 Dear Residents United member,

-Below are instructions for emailing our NYS legislators asking for their support to develop and implement sensible siting strategies for large-scale solar energy generation installation facilities in our state.
+Below are instructions for emailing our County and State legislators asking for their support to develop and implement sensible siting strategies for large-scale solar energy generation installation facilities in our state.
 Please join us in making our voices heard.
 Instructions for sending these messages are included below.

 Thank you for your continued support,